Emma Thompson: Reception and acting style

 Thompson is regarded to be among the best actresses of her generation and one of Britain's most recognisable actresses, held in high regard within Hollywood.
-Early in her career, when she was closely associated with her first husband, Kenneth Branagh, she was considered a "luvvy".
+Early in her career she was closely associated with her first husband, Kenneth Branagh.
 The public warmed to her after the separation, and she became one of the key actresses of the 1990s.
 Her status has continued to grow; in 2008, journalist Sarah Sands stated that Thompson has improved with age and experience, and Mark Kermode said of her performances, "There is something about her which is — you just trust her.
 You just think 'I'm in proper hands here.' ...
 She's up there with the great, I mean really great, British female performers".

 Thompson is particularly known for playing reticent women, and Sands describes her as "the best actress of our times on suffering borne with poignant dignity".
 According to Kate Kellaway of The Guardian, she specialises in playing "a good woman in a frock".
 She also plays many haughty characters, with a "bracing, nanny-like demeanour", but she is noted for her ability to win the empathy of audiences.
 Thompson belongs to a group of highly decorated British actresses including Judi Dench, Kate Winslet and Helena Bonham Carter who are known for appearing in "heritage films" and typically showing "restraint, rendering emotions through intellect rather than feelings, and a sense of irony, which demonstrates the heroine's superior understanding".
 Projecting a typically "British image", Thompson's often dogmatic and tight-jawed manner has also been compared to that of Maggie Smith.

 With a background in comedy, Thompson's performances are typically delivered with an ironic touch.
 Ang Lee, director of Sense and Sensibility, stated that Thompson's comedic approach may be her greatest asset as an actress, remarking, "Emma is an extremely funny lady.
 Like Austen, she's laughing at her own culture while she's a part of it."
 Thompson has stated that the "most moving things are often also funny, in life and in art" which is present in her film work.
 She often brings her real personality to her roles, and Kellaway believes that her lack of conventional beauty contributes to her likeability as an actress.